Apache Vs. Nginx

-Nginx has non-blocking nature while, Apache has blocking architecture.
+- Nginx has non-blocking nature while Apache has a blocking architecture.

-Nginx use Single-thread that means that it doesn’t create a new process for a new request.
-But in Apache, a new process is created for new request.
+- Nginx uses Single-thread which means that it doesn’t create a new process for a new request.
+But in Apache, a new process is created for new requests.

-Nginx has a very low memory consumption for static page but, because of requirement of creating new process for each request, Apache has a very high memory consumption.
+- Nginx has a very low memory consumption for static pages but, because of the requirement of creating new processes for each request, Apache has a very high memory consumption.

-Nginx is extremely fast as compared to Apache when it comes to serve static pages.
+- Nginx is extremely fast compared to Apache when it comes to serving static pages.

-Nginx lacks support of operating systems such as OpenVMS and IBMi, but Apache supports the complete range of operating systems.
+- Nginx lacks the support of operating systems such as OpenVMS and IBMi, but Apache supports the complete range of operating systems.

-The performance and scalability of Apache is heavily dependent on memory and CPU, whereas Nginx is not completely dependent on such hardware resources.
+The performance and scalability of Apache are heavily dependent on memory and CPU, whereas Nginx is not completely dependent on such hardware resources.

 Strengths of Apache

-Apache offers you wide range of built-in support.
+- Apache offers you a wide range of built-in support.